vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/013/03_tamahve_vAjasAtaya.md

 title = "03"

 +++
-“I call” in the publ. tr. is a careless error for “I have called,” tr. augmented ahve and should be changed.
+“I call” in the published translation is a careless error for “I have called,” tr. augmented ahve and should be changed.